Vraj103/Road_extraction-Using-Linknet/README.md

 Project updates:

+2024-06-14
+- [ ] Did you get the output of an image from the training set?
+- [ ] Did you get the output of an image from the dataset other than test data?
+- [ ] Were you able prepare the Sentinel2 dataset for the experimentation
+- [ ] Did you get the output of an image from the dataset other than test data?
+- [ ] Feed the images/tiles to the model in sequential manner for the area under observation

 2024-05-31

 - [ ] Feed the images/tiles to the model in sequential manner for the area under observation

 2024--05-10